 Next, ensure you are in a view orientated to True North and then go Insert > Link > Link CAD.
-Select the repositioned project local file from Step 1 and use ‘Auto – Origin to Internal Origin’ as the positioning, import units as ‘meter’, colours as ‘black and white’, and deselect ‘Orient to view’ and ‘Correct lines that are slightly off axis’.
+Select the repositioned project local file from Step 1 and use ‘Auto – Origin to Internal Origin’ as the positioning.
+Import units should be ‘meter’, and colours as ‘black and white’.
+Deselect ‘Orient to view’ and ‘Correct lines that are slightly off axis’.

 The survey will be linked in at ‘Project Local’ coordinates and will be pinned by default.